www.96kHz.org

 Synthesis Unit

+By generating waves virtually, it is possible to generate any number of waves and morph to any point.
+The intermediate waves are limited only according to the boundary conditions of the modification functions, which mainly have restrictions when using analytical functions.
+Since they can be freely defined, also non-analytical waves can be used as pre-defined wave for instance.
 Unlike the old module (see Wave Table Module) which used DDS and the first modules which used sine tables if RAM was available, this module generates the signals virutally in real time.
 A modified Test Signal Generator is used.
 See the page here: Test Signal Generator.

 Hardware